-As a life long advocate of health and wellness; (working as a 12 year old after school) merchandising the grains, beans and pulses in our local food store, (I think counts!!!!) and these memories always make me smile.
-Another memory came flooding back as I came across a photograph of me the other day, Lordy!!! taken in 1980 – I was the Jane Fonda of Scotland, matching headband, leg warmers, lycra to die for!!! teaching Aerobics and thought I was the cat’s pyjamas!!
+As a life long advocate of health and wellness; (working as a 12 year old after school) merchandising the grains, beans and pulses in our local food store, (I think counts!!!!) my work has spanned four decades.
+I came across a photograph of me the other day taken in the 80’s when I was teaching Aerobics and it made me laugh out loud.
+I was the Jane Fonda of Scotland.
+With matching headband, leg warmers and lycra to die for!!!
+I thought I was the cat’s pyjamas!!
+Was that the start of my ‘wellness revolution’ phase I wonder, getting people interested in health and not sickness?.

 When I commenced my studies in Traditional Chinese medicine it opened up another world to me in terms of what I had been teaching in natural healthcare.
 There is one other difference between the Wellness Revolution and conventional health care.
 Much of what inspires the work done in wellness is a respect for ancient systems of understanding the body.
 It is interesting that centuries ago there was an understanding of how we work that can give us valuable insight into today’s problems.